milobella/ability-clock/README.md

-# clock
+# Clock Ability
-Ability to get the time whenever you are !
+Milobella Ability to get the time whenever and wherever you are !

 ## Features
 - [x] Get the time according to the device's timezone or default.